Nafotiss/Journey/README.md

 A minimalist, aesthetically immersive "ritual tracker" designed to help you cultivate consistency through daily practice.

 ## 🌿 The Vision
-Evolved from the "Daily Five" concept, **Journey** focuses on the ritual itself.
+**Journey** focuses on the ritual itself.
 It combines a serene, glassmorphic interface with a focused tracking experience, featuring a monk mascot and a lotus arc to ground the user in their daily journey.

 ## ✨ Features
 - **Stand-alone Experience:** The entire application is contained within a single HTML file (including all assets, styles, and scripts).